Melihakbulut221/nssoc/README.md

 # Neuromorphic Fault Tolerant SoC

-A fault-tolerant system-on-chip for on-board AI inference in small-satellite missions, implemented on a 130 nm technology with an open-source RTL-to-GDS flow.
+A fault-tolerant system-on-chip for on-board AI inference in critical missions, implemented on a 130 nm technology with an open-source RTL-to-GDS flow.
 The architecture class follows the Frontgrade Gaisler GR801 (public product brief, April 2026): a RISC-V management processor, an event-driven